-- In Ghana, Guinea, Haiti, Madagascar and Rwanda, MCSP developed and updated training materials and quality improvement tools that were adopted by ministries of health for on-going use. - In Ghana and Madagascar, MCSP developed a 1.5 hour e-learning module on the first-line response for GBV, which reflects recommendations by the World Health Organization2.
-These have been integrated into pre-service curricula for community nurses and midwives in Ghana and into inservice curricula for antenatal care providers in Madagascar. - In Guinea, MCSP facilitated the development of national training curricula for health workers on responding to GBV, which reflects global guidance and best practices on the same. - MCSP piloted a quality assurance tool for GBV health services that was developed by Jhpiego with support from CDC, PEPFAR and WHO in Haiti and Rwanda in order to provide critical feedback on the relevance and applicability of the tool in a lower-resource GBV setting (Haiti) vs. a higherresource GBV setting (Rwanda).
-The tool was rolled out across 12 MCSP-supported facilities that provide GBV services in both countries and was adapted by the Rwandan Ministry of Health for national use in 45 Isange One Stop Centers, which provide comprehensive services for GBV in one location, including, medical, legal and psychsocial services, usually within a hospital.
-Additional achievements included improving identification of GBV survivors, empathetic counseling, special care for child and adolescent survivors, and ensuring privacy.
+- In Ghana, Guinea, Haiti, Madagascar and Rwanda, MCSP developed and updated training materials and quality improvement tools that were adopted by ministries of health for on-going use. - In Ghana and Madagascar, MCSP developed a 1.5 hour e-learning module on the first-line response for GBV, which reflects recommendations by the World Health Organization.
+These have been integrated into pre-service curricula for community nurses and midwives in Ghana and into inservice curricula for antenatal care providers in Madagascar. - In Guinea, MCSP facilitated the development of national training curricula for health workers on responding to GBV, which reflects global guidance and best practices on the same. - MCSP piloted a quality assurance tool for GBV health services that was developed by Jhpiego with support from CDC, PEPFAR and WHO in Haiti and Rwanda in order to provide critical feedback on the relevance and applicability of the tool in a lower-resource GBV setting (Haiti) vs. a higher-resource GBV setting (Rwanda).
+The tool was rolled out across 12 MCSP-supported facilities that provide GBV services in both countries and was later adopted for national use in Rwanda.
+The use of this tool improved performance by 20% among 12 Isange One Stop Centers in Rwanda and by over 20% among One Stop Crisis Management Centers in Nepal between 2016 and 2018.
+Performance improvements included improving identification of GBV survivors, empathetic counseling, special care for child and adolescent survivors, and ensuring privacy. - In Guinea, Nigeria and Rwanda, MCSP trained health providers on the appropriate provision of GBV services and reached thousands of GBV survivors. - In Conakry, Guinea, MCSP established a network of seven health facilities comprising 42 health care providers with 125 community educators, 10 paralegals, and school/university committees to support GBV survivors.
+We conducted 180 educational sessions on GBV reaching 13,000 people, including security forces and local government officials. - In Rwanda, MCSP reached over 17,102 GBV survivors with health services, and built the capacity of 173 trainers and 1,500 health providers to offer post-GBV care between October 2016 and March 2018. - In Nigeria, MCSP conducted a rapid assessment of facility readiness and provider knowledge, attitudes, and practices.
+Findings showed that GBV information, services, and referrals were not provided to survivors.
+MCSP subsequently built the capacity of 101 health care providers from